Hassan Chaitou

-Hassan Samih Chaitou (حسن سميح شعيتو, /apc-LB/; born 16 June 1991), also known as Shibriko (شبريكو, /apc-LB/), is a Lebanese footballer who plays as a left-back for club Nejmeh.
+Hassan Samih Chaitou (حسن سميح شعيتو, /apc-LB/; born 16 June 1991), also known as Shibriko (شبريكو), is a Lebanese footballer who plays as a left-back for club Nejmeh.

 Coming through their youth sector, Chaitou made his senior debut in the Lebanese Second Division with Khoyol in 2011.
 He moved to Safa in the Lebanese Premier League two years later, helping them win a Lebanese Super Cup in 2013.
 Chaitou joined Ansar in 2015, quickly establishing himself as a regular.
-He has won a league title, two Lebanese FA Cups and one Super Cup with the side.
+He won a league title, two Lebanese FA Cups and one Super Cup in eight seasons with the side.
+Chaitou returned to Safa in 2023, and moved to Nejmeh in 2025.

-Chaitou initially represented Lebanon internationally at under-22 level, playing at the 2013 AFC U-22 Championship qualification in 2012.
+Chaitou initially represented Lebanon internationally at under-22 level, playing in the 2013 AFC U-22 Championship qualifiers.
 He made his senior-team debut in 2018, and was called up to the 2019 and 2023 AFC Asian Cups.

+Early life

+Chaitou was raised in Haret Hreik, in the southern suburbs of Beirut.
+Chaitou's nickname, "Shibriko", originated in his childhood after he wore a jersey belonging to his older brother, who played for a local club named Shibriko in Haret Hreik.
+Friends began calling him by the name printed on the shirt, and the nickname eventually replaced his given name among family, friends and later throughout his football career.

+While in his second year of studying electronics at the University of Sciences and Arts in Lebanon, he was encouraged by his cousin to join Khoyol.
+After playing in the youth championship, he was promoted to the first team.